 How many letters of recommendation do I need?

-ICOM requires a minimum of two letters of recommendation.
-The first letter must be from either an osteopathic physician or an allopathic physician.
-A letter from an osteopathic physician is not required but is strongly recommended.
-The second letter must be from a premedical advisory committee or science faculty member who is familiar with your academic work.
-Non-traditional students can substitute the premedical advisor or science faculty advisor with a more recent reference (employer, volunteer/community service supervisor).
+Non-traditional students can substitute the premedical advisor or science faculty advisor with a more recent reference (employer, volunteer/community service supervisor) per request sent via email to [email protected].
 Additional letters of recommendation can be submitted through AACOMAS or by mail, but keep in mind the admissions committee may not be able to read an excessive amount of letters.